medialab/minet/docs/cli.md

 Positional Arguments:
   scraper                       Path to a scraper definition file, or name of a
-                                builtin scraper like "title".
+                                builtin scraper, e.g. "title".
 See the complete list below. filename_or_filename_column   Single filename to process or name of the CSV column containing filenames when using